Maths, Science and IT

 This course is for students who are interested in Psychology and in exploring themes such as attachment theory, memory and mental illness through the medium of film.

-Examples of films to be screened include Memento, Black Swan and We Need To Talk About Kevin.
+Examples of films to be screened include Memento, Shutter Island and We Need To Talk About Kevin, as well as documentaries such as Bowling for Columbine.

 This course may also be of interest to Film Studies students, as we will discuss the narrative structure of these films, as well as how the medium represents stereotypical assumptions about abnormality.